Strongly homotopy Lie algebras and deformations of calibrated submanifolds: Introduction

 \section{Introduction}

 Let $(M, g)$ be a Riemannian manifold and $\nabla$ the Levi-Civita connection.
 A differential form $\varphi$ is called {\it parallel} if $\nabla \varphi = 0$.
 In this case we shall write $(M, g, \varphi)$.
 When we want to stress that $\varphi$ has degree $p$ we shall write $\varphi^{p}$ for $\varphi$.
 If $\varphi$ is parallel, $\varphi$ is closed and its comass is constant.
 Normalizing the comass of $\varphi$, we regard $\varphi$ as a calibration.
-All important calibrated submanifolds are $\varphi$-calibrated submanifolds for some parallel differential form $\varphi$ \cite{Dao1977, HL1982, Le1990, McLean1998, Joyce2007} \footnote{In \cite{Dao1977} Dao, based on the previous works by Federer and Lawson, proposed to use parallel differential forms to study area-minimizing real currents, but he did not invent the word ``calibration".}.
-On another hand, $\varphi$-calibrated submanifolds play an important role in the geometry of manifolds with special holonomy, in higher dimensional gauge theory and in string theory as ``super-symmetric cycles" or ``branes" \cite{SYZ1996, DT1998,Tian2000, GYZ2003, AW2003, Joyce2007, DS2011, Walpuski2012, Walpuski2014}.
+All important calibrated submanifolds are $\varphi$-calibrated submanifolds for some parallel differential form $\varphi$ \cite{Dao1977, HL1982, Le1990, McLean1998, Joyce2007}\footnote{In \cite{Dao1977} Dao, based on previous work by Federer and Lawson, proposed to use parallel differential forms to study area-minimizing real currents, but he did not invent the word ``calibration".}.
+On the other hand, $\varphi$-calibrated submanifolds play an important r\^ole in the geometry of manifolds with special holonomy, in higher dimensional gauge theory and in string theory as ``super-symmetric cycles" or ``branes" \cite{SYZ1996, DT1998,Tian2000, GYZ2003, AW2003, Joyce2007, DS2011, Walpuski2012, Walpuski2014}.
 Note that manifolds with special holonomy always admit parallel forms, see Subsection \ref{subs:parallel} below.

 Deformation theory of closed calibrated submanifolds has been initiated by McLean \cite{McLean1998} inspired by similarities between calibrated submanifolds and complex submanifolds.
 McLean considered deformations of special Lagrangian, associative, coassociative and Cayley submanifolds.
-In \cite{LV2017} L\^e-Van\v zura observed that any $\varphi$-calibrated submanifold $L^k$ in a Riemannian manifold $(M, g)$ considered by McLean (as well as any K\"ahler submanifold) satisfies the following Harvey-Lawson identity \cite[Definition 1.1]{LV2017}
+In \cite{LV2017} L\^e-Van\v zura observed that any $\varphi$-calibrated submanifold $L$ in a Riemannian manifold $(M, g)$ considered by McLean (as well as any K\"ahler submanifold) satisfies the following Harvey-Lawson identity \cite[Definition 1.1]{LV2017}